KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 ## Gain staging

-* Usually no need to gain-stage the drums and the keyboard.
-* Go through Vocal mics 1-6 and Instruments 1-5 and set a proper gain on the used channels.
+Go through **Vocal mics 1-6** and **Instruments 1-5** and set a proper gain on the used channels (no need to gain-stage the drums and the keyboard), by repeating the following steps on each used channel:

-### How to set the gain

-* In order to set the gain level, we must have input.
+1. In order to set the gain level, we must have input.
     * Ask them one-by-one to play or sing from lowest to highest volume.
         * You only really care about their highest volume levels, but asking from lowest to highest usually helps them in producing more precise